jorop/landscaping-docs/docs/vegetation.md

 ### Spawn Foliage

 Whether to spawn foliage right after creating the Procedural Foliage Volume.
 Unchecked will only create the Volumes.
+Only use this option on smaller areas.
+For bigger areas, uncheck this and after hitting `Create / Spawn` select the Procedural Foliage Volumes in the Outliner, and click on `Resimulate` in the details panel.

 > Some of the checkboxes will be automatically deselect if another option is checked